Great Oxidation Event: Nickel famine

+Large igneous provinces

+Another hypothesis posits that a number of large igneous provinces (LIPs) were emplaced during the GOE and fertilised the oceans with limiting nutrients, facilitating and sustaining cyanobacterial blooms.

 Increasing flux

 One hypothesis argues that the GOE was the immediate result of photosynthesis, although the majority of scientists suggest that a long-term increase of oxygen is more likely.
-Several model results show possibilities of long-term increase of carbon burial, but the conclusions are indecisive.
+Several model results show possibilities of long-term increase of carbon burial, but the conclusions are indeterminate.

 Decreasing sink

-In contrast to the increasing flux hypothesis, there are also several hypotheses that attempt to use decrease of sinks to explain the GOE.
-One theory suggests that the composition of the volatiles from volcanic gases was more oxidized.
+In contrast to the increasing flux hypothesis, there are several hypotheses that attempt to use decrease of sinks to explain the GOE.
+One theory suggests increasing lacustrine organic carbon burial as a cause; with more reduced carbon being buried, there was less of it for free oxygen to react with in the atmosphere and oceans, enabling its buildup.
+A different theory suggests that the composition of the volatiles from volcanic gases was more oxidized.
 Another theory suggests that the decrease of metamorphic gases and serpentinization is the main key of GOE.
 Hydrogen and methane released from metamorphic processes are also lost from Earth's atmosphere over time and leave the crust oxidized.
 Scientists realized that hydrogen would escape into space through a process called methane photolysis, in which methane decomposes under the action of ultraviolet light in the upper atmosphere and releases its hydrogen.
 The escape of hydrogen from the Earth into space must have oxidized the Earth because the process of hydrogen loss is chemical oxidation.
 This process of hydrogen escape required the generation of methane by methanogens, so that methanogens actually helped create the conditions necessary for the oxidation of the atmosphere.

 Tectonic trigger

 One hypothesis suggests that the oxygen increase had to await tectonically driven changes in the Earth, including the appearance of shelf seas, where reduced organic carbon could reach the sediments and be buried.
+The burial of reduced carbon as graphite or diamond around subduction zones released molecular oxygen into the atmosphere.
+The appearance of oxidised magmas enriched in sulphur formed around subduction zones confirms changes in tectonic regime played an important role in the oxygenation of Earth's atmosphere.

 The newly produced oxygen was first consumed in various chemical reactions in the oceans, primarily with iron.
 Evidence is found in older rocks that contain massive banded iron formations apparently laid down as this iron and oxygen first combined; most present-day iron ore lies in these deposits.
 It was assumed oxygen released from cyanobacteria resulted in the chemical reactions that created rust, but it appears the iron formations were caused by anoxygenic phototrophic iron-oxidizing bacteria, which does not require oxygen.
 Evidence suggests oxygen levels spiked each time smaller land masses collided to form a super-continent.
 Tectonic pressure thrust up mountain chains, which eroded releasing nutrients into the ocean that fed photosynthetic cyanobacteria.